Daemonite/material/docs/4.6/material/lists.md

 ### Single-line items with icon

-To prepend an icon, just add your icon markup with `list-group-item-icon` class.
+To prepend an icon, just add your icon markup with `.list-group-item-icon` class.
 Material UI is compatible with any icon set (SVG, Material icons, FontAwesome 4 or 5, ...).

 {% capture example %}
 <ul class="list-group">